The embedded research project is led by Martin Marshall and includes leading researchers, practitioners and service users.

 Naomi recently led two large-scale studies of major system change: one on acute stroke services in London and Greater Manchester, and the other on the reorganisation of cancer surgery across London Cancer and Manchester Cancer.

 Kate Kirk is a Research Fellow based in the Health Services Management Centre at the University of Birmingham, and is also a qualified nurse.
 Her role on the Embedded Research project is around data collection and analysis.
 She will be visiting various case study sites across the UK, exploring the work of embedded researchers through both observation and interviews.

 Kate’s research interests relate to organisational behaviour in health care, implementation science, emotional work and emotional labour, health care workforce and wellbeing.

 "I feel incredibly excited to be involved with this project.
 The embedded researcher role has huge potential for health care delivery and evidenced based care - bridging the crucial gap between academia and practice."

-Previously he was Director of Research and Development at the Health Foundation; Deputy Chief Medical Officer for England and director general in the Department of Health; non-executive director of the Care Quality Commission; a clinical academic at the University of Manchester; and a Harkness Fellow in Healthcare Policy.
+Previously he was Director of Research and Development at the Health Foundation, Deputy Chief Medical Officer for England and Director General in the Department of Health, a clinical academic at the University of Manchester, and a Harkness Fellow in Healthcare Policy.

 Dr Liz Mear is Chief Executive of the Innovation Agency, the Academic Health Science